Azure/azure-functions-templates/Docs/Actions/WriteToFile.md

 <!-- ^^^ Common Parameters ^^^ -->

 **`filePath`** String
-The absolute path of the file in the user workspace to create and write the text of `source` to.
+The path of the file relative to the root of the user workspace to append the text present within the `source` to.

 **`source`** String
 The text to write to the file at `filePath`.